The metal-insulator transition in disordered solids: How theoretical prejudices influence its characterization. A critical review of analyses of experimental data: Method for numerical differentiation of functions given by noisy values at non-equidistant points

-Thus, at $x_{\rm a}$, as in the case of the midpoint formula of differentiation, the quadratic contribution to $\varphi(x)$ has no influence on the calculated value of $\mbox{d} \varphi / \mbox{d} x$.
-Hence, for each quadratic function $\varphi(x)$ and arbitrarily positioned $x_i$, the linear regression slope $b_0$, when related to the specific argument average $x_{\rm a}$, exactly agrees with the derivative value.
+Hence, for any quadratic polynomial $f(x)$, arbitrarily positioned $x_i$, and negligible random errors of $y_i$, the linear regression slope $b_0$ when related to the specific argument average $x_{\rm a}$ exactly equals the derivative value.
 (In case, the $x_i$ are equidistant, $x_{\rm a}$ reduces to the mean value of smallest and largest $x_i$ considered, which is in agreement with Ref.\ \onlinecite{Sav.Gol}.
 For $k = 2$, as well as for $k = 3$ with equidistant $x_i$, our result is identical to the midpoint formula of differentiation.)

 In the second step, we consider an arbitrary analytic function $f(x)$, but neglect the random errors of the $y_i$.
 Inserting the Taylor expansion of $f(x)$ about $x_{\rm a}$ into Eq.\ (\ref{dif3}) yields after a short calculation